Unsubstantiated Melania Trump body double conspiracy theory returns on Election Day

 Get Tri-state area news delivered to your inbox.
 Sign up for NBC New York's News Headlines newsletter.

+The choice to wear sunglasses inside seems to be the galvanizing factor that has people speculating across social media as to why she chose to wear them indoors.

+At Tuesday's appearance, a Getty photographer snapped multiple angles of the former president and first lady as they voted at a polling place in the Morton and Barbara Mandel Recreation Center.

-Melania was wearing sunglasses in some of the images but she later took them off.
+Melania was wearing sunglasses in some of the images but she later took them off leading to clear photos of her face.

 The dress that the former first lady is seen wearing Tuesday has also been worn by her before.